DataDog/datadog-api-client-java/api_docs/v1/ServiceLevelObjectivesApi.md

         String sloId = "sloId_example"; // String | The ID of the service level objective object.
         Long fromTs = 56L; // Long | The `from` timestamp for the query window in epoch seconds.
-        Long toTs = 56L; // Long | The `to` timestamp for the query window in epoch seconds. try {
+        Long toTs = 56L; // Long | The `to` timestamp for the query window in epoch seconds.
+        Double target = 3.4D; // Double | The SLO target.
+If `target` is passed in, the response will include the error budget that remains. try {
             SLOHistoryResponse result = apiInstance.getSLOHistory(sloId)
                 .fromTs(fromTs)
                 .toTs(toTs)
+                .target(target)
                 .execute();
             System.out.println(result);
         } catch (ApiException e) {